Monal5031/Tech-fest-portal/Functions ReadMe.txt

 10. void newUser(): Function to register any new user to the system.

-11. void viewList(): Function to view the list of the events
+11. void viewList(int ,char []): Function to view the list of the events

 12. void credits(): Function to display the list of members of project.

-13. void viewEventInfo(): Function to display Information of all events
+13. void viewEventInfo(int, char[]): Function to display Information of all events

 14. void filleventInfo(char [],char [],char []): Function to fill the information of the events.